About the Certificate Program

 The graduate certificate program is designed for professionals who seek to explore a career or develop additional skills without committing to a master’s degree as well as matriculated graduate students who wish to secure an additional credential.
 Courses in the certificate program provide a comprehensive foundation for building sustainable peace in societies emerging from violent conflict.
 This coursework is a tool for U.S. government civilian planners, practitioners and humanitarian workers engaged in stabilization and reconstruction missions.
 The skills developed through this program are a valuable resource for international agencies, nongovernmental organizations, educators and other professionals with responsibilities and interest in solving conflicts.

-Learn more about the certificate program by joining the School for one of the following upcoming information sessions.
-Your RSVP is requested by Friday, June 13.
-All information session attendees will receive a $75 application fee waiver.
+Learn more about the certificate and other School of Diplomacy graduate programs by joining us for an upcoming webinar information session.
+All webinar attendees will receive a $75 application fee waiver.
+View dates and RSVP »

 The certificate can be completed in as little as one year and will be awarded to students who complete the following 15 credits in post-conflict state reconstruction and sustainability.
 Students admitted to this program may elect to apply their coursework towards an M.A. in Diplomacy and International Relations provided they meet the M.A. admission requirements.